 Eating for a Healthy Liver

-In order for the liver to perform it’s functions well depends on several factors, the most important being, eat organic, nutrient dense whole-food while avoiding highly processed non-organic food.
+In order for the liver to perform it’s functions well depends on several factors, the most important being, using organic products which can be found on buyorganicsonline.com.au, having nutrient dense whole-food while avoiding highly processed non-organic food.
 Most of what you eat will eventually find its way to your liver!

 - Avoid foods and toxins that burden the liver